Cruise Packing Mistakes Everyone Makes (and How to Avoid Them)

 This, unfortunately, doesn’t work for shoes, especially shoes you will wear during an excursion.

-New shoes can hurt your feet at first and may require time to adjust to your feet’s shape.
+New shoes can hurt your feet at first, and usually need time to adjust to your feet’s shape.

 Clothes in a cruise closet